Chipping Norton: Pre-1800

 The Rollright Stones, a stone circle 2+1/2 mi north of Chipping Norton, reflect prehistoric habitation in the area.
 The town name means "market north town", with "Chipping" (from Old English cēping) meaning "market".
 Chipping Norton began as a small settlement beneath a hill, where the earthworks of the motte-and-bailey Chipping Norton Castle can still be seen.
 The Church of England parish church dedicated to St Mary the Virgin stands on the hill next to the castle.
 Parts of today's building may date from the 12th century.
 It retains features of the 13th and 14th centuries.
 The nave was largely rebuilt in about 1485 with a Perpendicular Gothic clerestory.
 It is believed to have been funded by John Ashfield, a wool merchant, making St Mary's an example of a "wool church".

-In July 1549 the Vicar of Chipping Norton, Henry Joyes or Joyce, led parishioners in a popular rising after the suppression of chantries and other religious reforms left him to minister alone to a congregation of 800 and reduced the budget for schooling.
+In July 1549, the Vicar of Chipping Norton, Henry Joyes or Joyce, led parishioners in a popular rising after the suppression of chantries and other religious reforms left him to minister alone to a congregation of 800 and reduced the budget for schooling.
 The rising was brutally put down by Lord Grey de Wilton.
 Joyes was captured, then hanged in chains from the tower of his church.
 The bell tower rebuilt in 1825 has a ring of eight bells, all cast in 1907 by Mears and Stainbank of Whitechapel Bell Foundry.
 It also has a Sanctus bell cast in 1624 by Roger I Purdue of Bristol.

 Wool in the Middle Ages made the Cotswolds one of England's wealthiest parts and many of the medieval buildings survive in the centre of Chipping Norton.
 There is still a market every Wednesday and a mop fair in September, when the High Street is closed to through traffic.
 In 1205 a new market place was laid out higher up the hill.
 Sheep farming was largely displaced by arable, but agriculture remained important.
 Many original houses round the market place received fashionable Georgian façades in the 18th century.
 An inscription on the almshouses records them as founded in 1640 as "The work and gift of Henry Cornish, gent".

+In the mid-18th century, extract of willow bark became recognized for its soothing effects on fever, pain, and inflammation after the Revd Edward Stone of Chipping Norton (1702–1768) noticed that the bitter taste of willow bark resembled the taste of the bark of the cinchona tree, known as "Peruvian bark", which was used successfully in Peru to treat a variety of ailments.
+Stone experimented with preparations of powdered willow bark on people in the town for five years.
+He found it to be as effective as Peruvian bark and a cheaper domestic version, and in 1763 he sent a report of his findings to the Royal Society in London.
+His discovery became the basis of the drug aspirin.
+A blue plaque commemorating his work is displayed on a building in West Street near the Fox Hotel.